RemiBaldy/spellCorrector/README.md

 # spellCorrector
-Propose corrections for a given misspelled word using Levenstein distance and trigrams matching.
+Give corrections for a given misspelled word using Levenstein distance and trigrams matching.